avramaral/preferential_sampling/README.md

 # Preferential Sampling paper

-This repository contains the appropriate code files to replicate the *Model-based Geostatistics underPreferential Sampling for Spatial DataAnalysis* paper results.
+This repository contains the appropriate code files to replicate the *Model-based Geostatistics under Preferential Sampling for Spatial Data Analysis* paper results.